cmin764/healthey/README.md

 # Healthcare Worker Management System

-This repository contains a simplified project for managing healthcare worker shifts and ratings.
+This repository contains a simplified project for managing healthcare worker shifts and their ratings with blocking support.

 ## Local Setup